 Professor Kevin Davis, who teaches courses on international finance and law and development, considers the regulatory impact of international financial institutions, particularly through their use of indices to promote "rule of law" reforms.
 Indeed, he has led a project to consider the impact of such indices along with Professors Kingsbury and Sally Merry.

 University Professor Joseph Weiler, a leading expert on EU, international law and international economic law, is currently on leave to lead the European University Institute in Florence.
-He continues to co-direct the Jean Monnet Center for International and Regional Economic Law & Justice and runs the Straus Institute for the Advanced Study of Law & Justice and the Tikvah Center for Law & Jewish Civilization.
 Professor Robert Howse, a leading WTO expert, joined the Law School’s faculty in 2008, and teaches International Trade Law, International Investment Law and Arbitration, and International Financial Architecture.

 International Human Rights